cdr6934/cbayes-tech/content/about.md

 mathjax: false
 ---

-I'm actually pretty boring, however I enjoy being able to provide useful information for others to think about and try.
+Hi!
+My name is Chris Ried and I am a technologist who loves to learn and dabbles with quite a bit of different projects.

-# Observable Noteboos
+# Observable Notebooks